keboola/developers-docs/extend/generic-extractor/configuration/config/mappings.md

 The most important part in the above configuration is the `"primaryKey": true` setting for the `id` column in the `users` table.
 Thanks to this, Generic Extractor is able to automatically link all related records to this ID.
-In the `user-contact` and `primary-address` tables, the column `users_pk` will be created which will contain the user ID.
-The name is auto-generated as the name of the parent table with suffix `_pk`.
+In the `user-contact` and `primary-address` tables, the column `users_pk` will be created, which will contain the user ID.
+The name is auto-generated as the name of the parent table with the suffix `_pk`.

 To override this auto-generated name, the following configuration is used in the `user-contact` table, renaming the `users_pk` column to `userId`.